 Effect France Slovenia Michigan U.P.
-Desired reduction in livestock deaths 33% 28% 25% Undesirable increase in livestock deaths 11% 65% 75% No effect 55% 7% - France (regions: Grente O. 2021.
+Desired reduction in livestock deaths 33% 28% 25% Undesirable increase in livestock deaths 11% 65% 75% No effect 55% 7% - France ( regions: Grente O. 2021.
 PhD thesis Montpelier U. and ONCFS q, France.
 Slovenia country-wide: Krofel M, et al. 2011.
 Acta Silvae et Ligni 95 : 11-22.
 As reanalyzed for Treves et al. 2016.
 Front Ecol Environ 14 : 380-388.
 Michigan Upper Peninsula: Santiago-Avila et al. 2018.
-PLoS ONE 13 : e0189729 10.1371. l. ed for irreproo (Bradle lucible methods, a bias towards lethal criteria for reliability until they remedy control, and share their data for replication in livestock depredation recurrence and ng.
-J Wildl Manage 79 : 1337-1346.)
+PLoS ONE 13 : e0189729 10.1371.
+1. ed for irrepro (Bradle ducible methods, a bias towards letha e criteria for reliability until they remedy control, and share their data for replication on livestock depredation recurrence and ng.
+J Wildl Manage 79 : 1337-1346. )

-quantitative comparison (meta-analysis) combining the data from our four reviews, but we suggest that such an analysis should be conducted in the future as evidence increases.
+Moreover, van Eeden et al. 2018 in PLoS Biology showed how differently four studies regarding lethal methods published between 2016-2018 drew from the literature despite similar search criteria.
+"Our four reviews [6-9] jointly screened >27,000 candidate studies.
+The four sets of inclusion criteria differed in geographic coverage, carnivore species, and standards of evidence and research design (see S1 Table), which limited overlap in the studies that passed screening (only 19% of studies were included in two or more of the four reviews; no study was included in all four, S1 Fig).
+The differing inclusion criteria also meant that it was not possible to conduct a quantitative comparison (meta-analysis) combining the data from our four reviews, but we suggest that such an analysis should be conducted in the future as evidence increases.
 None-theless, our reviews came to remarkably similar conclusions, irrespective of methods, suggest-ing that our conclusions are robust."p.3 van Eeden et al. 2018 PLoS Biology.
 Because we brought together almost two dozen authors from 11 countries for van Eeden et al. 2018 in PLoS Biology, it is the leading review that drew the clearest consensus.
 That consensus included (a) the field needs stronger inference and (b) that lethal methods have not been studied with as high standards of inference as non-lethal methods.

 Moreover, combining van Eeden et al. 2018 with more recent work indicates that several nonlethal methods are more effective in protecting domestic animals than lethal methods appear to be.
 Note that even though these meta-analyses do not concern only wolves, one can learn from studies of the effectiveness of interventions against other predators to draw inference about how these would work against wolves.
 Among those non-lethal methods shown to be more effective and studied multiple times are fladry and livestock-guarding dogs when deployed and maintained correctly as explained in the source articles reviewed.
 The studies also endorse effective fencing albeit fewer RCTs have evaluated it.